Quincy mother prepares for last breath

 "He's already put up such a big fight," Natalya said.
 "He deserves to be happy, and he's been through so much.
 I think it's time for him not to suffer anymore."

 Natalya refers to Drayce as her little Superman, which could explain her strength.

 "I'm not quite sure how I'm going to do after he passes, but I'm going to try to be as strong as I can," she said.
 "I think he's gonna help me feel peace in my heart."

 Friends and family held a candlelight vigil for Drayce Monday night outside his bedroom window where they sang lullabies to him.

-A fund has been set up to help pay for Drayce's funeral costs.
+has been set up to help pay for Drayce's funeral costs.